-This guide will cover everything you need to know about Italy’s Digital Nomad Visa, including the requirements, documents needed, the application process, what you can do with the visa, how much it costs, and how long it’s valid for.
+This guide covers everything you need to know about the Italian Digital Nomad Visa, including who qualifies, the required documents, application steps, costs, and validity.

 What is Italy's Digital Nomad Visa?

-The Italian government has split the visa into two categories: digital nomads, who are freelancers, consultants, or other independent specialists, and remote workers, who are company employees who can perform their work completely remotely.
-In all cases, the visa allows you to live and work in Italy for one year, similar to other countries like Portugal and Spain.
+This Italian visa is divided into two categories: digital nomads, who are freelancers, consultants, or other independent specialists, and remote workers, who are company employees capable of performing their work entirely remotely.

 Benefits of the Italy Digital Nomad Visa